Become an International Development Manager

-In the context of globalization in which we live, the internationalization of companies and their activities is essential because it allows them to open up to new markets and thus to renew their clientele and partners.
-Moreover, the phenomenon of the digital transformation of companies, which implies an evolution of the commercial professions, takes on more meaning in an international context, leading to an exchange of practices and a standardization of methods.
-The “International Development Manager” training program is designed to meet the demands of the market and the skill requirements of companies in this constantly changing sector.
+In the context of globalization in which we live, the internationalization of companies and their activities is essential because it allows them to open up to new markets and thus to renew their clientele and their partners.
+Moreover, the phenomenon of the digital transformation of companies, which implies an evolution of the commercial professions, makes more sense in an international context, leading to an exchange of practices and a standardization of methods.
+The “International Development Manager” course is designed to meet the demands of the market and the skill requirements of companies in this constantly changing sector.

 What are the skills developed?

-The students, at the end of the training, will have acquired the following blocks of competences:
+At the end of the training, students will have acquired the following blocks of competencies:

 - Define the international development strategy and propose a relevant offer according to the geographical target